Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5lnAMr0DyBE.md

 ### Transcript

-> um will we ever see writable signs to label stuff yes that will be a thing at some point in the future we've confirmed that we will do signs at some point
+> will we ever see writable signs to label stuff yes that will be a thing at some point in the future we've confirmed that we will do signs at some point